Building of the Lutheran Church of the Holy Trinity

 At the request of the Prague Archbishop Miloslav Vlk, the Discalced Carmelites returned to the church after two hundred years on 2 July 1993.
 Since that time this pilgrimage place, loved by people of many nationalities, has revived.
 The Carmelite Sisters of the Child Jesus help the Carmelites with the care of the gracious statue and the church.
 The pilgrimage church is under the parish administration of the Church of St. Thomas in Mala Strana.

-The new altar, ambo, cross and remodelled baptismal font by sculptor Otmar Oliva were placed in the church in October 2015.
-The altar was consecrated on 18 October 2015 in the event of the fifth centenary of the birth of Saint Teresa of Jesus, foundress of the Order of the Discalced Carmelites.
+The new altar, pulpit, cross and remodelled baptismal font by sculptor Otmar Oliva were placed in the church in October 2015.
+The altar was consecrated on 18 October 2015 on the occasion of the fifth centenary of the birth of Saint Teresa of Jesus, foundress of the Order of the Discalced Carmelites.